-I. INTRODUCTION
+I. Introduction

 The purpose of this Accreditation is to ensure that the evaluation is fair and unbiased.
-Only those accredited the project.
+Only those accredited contractors who complied with the accreditation process outlined herein are allowed to join in the project bidding.
+Nevertheless, being accredited does not automatically mean a Contractor will be awarded a contract for the project.
 The contractors shall still go through a competitive bidding process.
-This is applicable to all new and existing Contractors.
+This is applicable to all new and existing contractors.